Westlake Dental Center

 • Take any prescribed anti-inflammatory medication on schedule, not as needed.

-• Schedule your follow-up to place the permanent restoration within 2–4 weeks.
+• Schedule your follow-up to place the permanent restoration within 2 to 4 weeks.

 After deep cleaning (scaling & root planing)

-• Gum tenderness and mild bleeding for 2–3 days is expected.
+• Gum tenderness and mild bleeding for 2 to 3 days is expected.

-• Salt-water rinses 2–3 times daily help with healing.
+• Salt-water rinses 2 to 3 times daily help with healing.

-• Avoid hard, crunchy, or spicy foods for the first 24–48 hours.
+• Avoid hard, crunchy, or spicy foods for the first 24 to 48 hours.

 • Continue brushing carefully and resume gentle flossing once tenderness subsides.

-• We will schedule periodontal maintenance every 3–4 months to keep your gums healthy.
+• We will schedule periodontal maintenance every 3 to 4 months to keep your gums healthy.

 When to call us.